Error Handling – RAISERROR

 GO

-The “value” column has an integer data type, thus when you run the stored procedure with the parameter value “abcd,” you’ll get the error message “An error while updating Table t.”
+The “value” column has an integer data type, thus when you run the stored procedure in order to update the value “abcd,” you’ll get the error message “An error while updating Table t.”

 Custom messages aid in identifying the precise location of the problem.
 As a result, it saves time and effort.